-A. IT pervasiveness into society and markets

-- B. Use of IT in transactions and other activities by organizations - C. The series of information systems on which the organization selectively relies (whether the organization relies on an information system; if so, what kind of information system it is.) - D. Stability of IT-based information systems - E. Outsourcing relating to IT
+- A. Pervasiveness of IT into society and markets - B. Use of IT in transactions and other activities by organizations - C. The series of information systems on which the organization selectively relies (whether the organization relies on an information system; if so, what kind of information system it is). - D. Stability of IT-based information systems - E. Outsourcing relating to IT